Protect and Survive: Political reaction

-Being published in peacetime and outside of its intended context as a supplement to the broadcast campaign, the Protect and Survive pamphlet "seemed at once sinister and quite pathetic" and was rendered incapable of being taken seriously.
-Organisations such as the Campaign for Nuclear Disarmament protested that the pamphlet, by popularising the idea that a nuclear war could be survived, made such a war more likely.
+The British government had intended the Protect & Survive pamphlet's 1980 release to be a show of strength, but it was instead met with widespread criticism.
+Being published in peacetime and outside of its intended context as a supplement to the broadcast campaign, the pamphlet seemed to be "at once sinister and quite pathetic", "impractical and absurd", and was rendered incapable of being taken seriously.
+Organisations such as the Campaign for Nuclear Disarmament "had a field day", protesting that the pamphlet, by popularising the idea that a nuclear war could be survived, made such a war more likely.
 The protest organisations published and sold large numbers of copies of the pamphlet, considering that widespread reading of the pamphlet could only discredit the government's policy.
 Counter-pamphlets such as "Protest and Survive" by Edward Palmer Thompson and "Civil Defence, whose Defence" by the Disarmament Information Group intended to debunk the pamphlet's arguments.
 In 1983, some press attention was drawn to an experiment by Ben Hayden, a member of Tower Hamlets CND, who decided to build a shelter in accordance with the Protect and Survive instructions and live there for the prescribed two weeks; Hayden would later publish a book (Ben's Bunker Book) about his experiment, with its presentation mimicking that of the Protect and Survive pamphlet.

 Protect and Survive was referred to by name in the 1980 Square Leg exercise scenario and in an initial draft of the 1982 Hard Rock exercise scenario; later versions of the Hard Rock scenario referred to it as "Public, Do-It-Yourself Civil Defence" instead, which Duncan Campbell interpreted as a sign that the Protect and Survive brand had become internally embarrassing for the Home Office.
 These and other civil defence exercises also assumed that significant numbers of people would self-evacuate from perceived target areas despite the stay-at-home instructions given in Protect and Survive and other official communiques.

 A 1981 paper by Sid Butler, the Deputy Director of the Home Office Scientific Advisory Branch, analysed three different attack scenarios and the expected death toll if the stay-at-home advice was followed as compared to if the advice was ignored and people dispersed themselves; in all three scenarios, there were more immediate survivors as a result of self-dispersal.
 In the case of an attack "primarily on civilian targets", the paper predicted that the additional death toll which would be incurred by strict adherence to the stay-at-home advice would be in the region of 12 million.